 After Tilba, I headed further south towards Bega before turning off to Cooma followed by Jindabyne; arriving just before dusk, avoiding any unpleasant encounters with Australian wildlife.
 Jindabyne proved to be a good stopping point with a nice dinner at Takayama (Japanese) followed by a healthy breakfast at Birchwood.

 The roads in this part of Australia are pure riding pleasure with a mixture of wide open roads and sharp mountain switch-backs.
-The run through the ‘snowys’ were undoubtably the highlight of the whole ride, offering four hours of open winding roads and stunning scenery.
+The run through the ‘snowys’ was undoubtedly the highlight of the whole ride, offering four hours of open winding roads and stunning scenery.

 After ten enjoyable days in regional Victoria, the return route followed the same path through Kyneton to Albury before hitting the winding, Murray River Road to Tumbaruma; the evening’s rest stop.
-This route largely follows the outline of the Murray River and offers fast gentle bends through undulating hills.
-After a huge breakfast at 4 Bears Cafe, it was an easy one hour ride into Tumut.
+This route mainly follows the outline of the Murray River and offers fast, gentle bends through undulating hills.
+After a plentiful breakfast at 4 Bears Cafe, it was a smooth one hour ride into Tumut.